 Afterward, compile a single country name for each time zone as shown in the below picture.
 There are a couple of countries that fall within the same time zone.
 Users can include all of them or only the selected ones, depending on their requirements.
 For simplicity, the used dataset contains only a handful of countries.

-Read More: How to Convert Time Zones in Excel (3 Ways)
+Read More: How to Add Time in Excel Automatically

 Step 4: Creating a List of Countries by Time Zone in Excel

 After inserting countries by time zones, users need to find the current times to complete the list.